 Under the Board’s direction, Hunzeker has instituted a new era of scaled-down government focused on economic development efficiently delivering services to the community.
 On Hunzeker’s watch Manatee County Planning and Building and Public Works departments have all adopted a more customer-friendly way of doing business, meaning better response time and less expense to the public.

-Over the past two years, under the direction of the Board and Hunzeker, Manatee County has renewed its focus on economic development, business retention and job creation.
+Under the direction of the Board and Hunzeker, Manatee County has renewed its focus on economic development, business retention and job creation.
 In the fall of 2014, Hunzeker was recognized by the Bradenton Area Economic Development Corporation for his leadership in government and for spearheading Manatee County's emergence as an economic development powerhouse in the public sector.

-He serves on the Board of Directors of the Greater Manatee Chamber of Commerce and on the Advisory Board and Executive Committee of the Manatee Economic Development Council.
+He serves on the Board of Directors of the Manatee Chamber of Commerce and on the Board of Directors of the Bradenton Area Economic Development Corporation.
 Hunzeker serves on the United Way of Manatee County Board of Directors and is a member of the Manatee County CEO Roundtable.
 Hunzeker is also a member of the Anna Maria Island Chamber of Commerce and the Lakewood Ranch Business Alliance.

 Ed Hunzeker's Bio